 This CASE Report proposes prescriptive and performance compliance pathway(s) for all-electric multifamily buildings that use electric appliances for regulated and non-regulated end uses.
-This topic builds on the 2019 Title 24, Part 6 Standards that allow a dual baseline strategy wherein electrically space- and water-heated buildings are compared to a code minimum electrically space- and water-heated building whereas a building with natural gas based systems for heating and water heating is compared to a code minimum alges-based systems.
+This topic builds on the 2019 Title 24, Part 6 Standards that allow a dual baseline strategy wherein electrically space- and water-heated buildings are compared to a code minimum electrically space- and water-heated building whereas a building with natural gas based systems for space heating and water heating is compared to a code minimum natural gas-based systems.
 The limitation to 2019 Title 24, Part 6 is that this dual baseline is only available for buildings with individual heat pump water heaters and only available to low-rise multifamily buildings.
-The 2019 Title 24, Part 6 Standards do not address central water heating for both low-rise and high-rise residential buildings.
+The 2019 Title 24, Part 6 Standards do not address central water heating for low-rise or high-rise residential buildings.
 2019 Title 24, Part 6 also does not address electric HVAC and non-regulated end uses such as appliances and plug loads for mid-rise and high-rise residential buildings.

-The Statewide CASE Team investigated suitable strategies for achieving all-electric, including electric HVAC systems, domestic hot water (DHW) systems, and appliances and miscellaneous load (electric cooking and clothes dryers).
-The proposed measure includes the following changes for new construction multifamily buildings:
+The Statewide CASE Team investigated suitable strategies for achieving all-electric, including electric heat pump HVAC systems, heat pump water heating (HPWH) systems, building envelope improvements, appliances and miscellaneous load, as well as on-site renewables.